apacheignite/documentation/clustering/docker-deployment.md

   ]
 }
 [/block]
-To run Ignite docker container using `docker run`:
+To run Ignite docker container using `docker run`, use the following command:
 [block:code]
 {
   "codes": [